whatiskeptiname/Table_structure_recognition/README.md

 # Work progress:

 Current version is able to recognize basic table structures as well as some harder (much harder) ones, but needs more (like greater amount) and more complex parameters to return correct results in every situation.
-More info <a href="https://github.com/shentio2/Table_structure_recognition/tree/main/progression">here</a> in progression folder
+More info <a href="https://github.com/shentio2/Table_structure_recognition/tree/main/progression">here</a> in progression folder<br>
+Recently added `Structure` module is able to convert all basic and some complex recognized bounding boxes to `pandas.DataFrame` and will surely be able to convert all possible bboxes in the future

 ---
 # Data origin: